-The COVID-19 pandemic has fundamentally impacted the UK economy and our industry.
-From March 2020, the Directors increased operational reporting, to ensure high visibility of the potential impact on productivity and delivery to our stakeholders that may result from COVID-19.
+The COVID-19 pandemic has fundamentally impacted the UK economy and our industry and continues to do so.
+However, the Directors have continued to monitor the situation closely and have introduced increased operational measures to ensure all sites are safe, comply with Government guidelines and the potential impact on productivity is mitigated.